 \subsection{Dual Channel SVR}

 A straightforward approach for addressing this problem (as well as any problem related with complex data) is by considering two different problems in the real domain.
-This technique is usually referred to as the \textit{Dual Real Channel (DRC) approach}.
-That is, the training data are split into two sets $\{((\bx_n, \by_n)^T, d^r_n);\;n=1,\dots,N\}\subset\R^{2\nu}\times\R$ and $\{((\bx_n, \by_n)^T, d^i_n);\;n=1,\dots,N\}\subset\R^{2\nu}\times\R$, and perform support vector regression to each set of data using a real kernel $\kappa_{\R}$ and its corresponding RKHS.
-We will show in the following sections that the DRC approach is equivalent to the complexification procedure \cite{Bouboulis_2011_10643} described in section \ref{SEC:RKHS}.
-The latter, however, often provides a context that enables us to work with complex data in a more compact form, as one may employ Wirtinger's Calculus to compute the respective gradients and develop algorithms directly in complex form \cite{Bouboulis_2011_10643}.
+This technique is usually referred to as the \textit{dual real channel (DRC) approach}\cite{Mandic_2009_10646}.
+That is, the training data are split into two sets $\{((\bx_n, \by_n)^T, d^r_n);\;n=1,\dots,N\}\subset\R^{2\nu}\times\R$ and $\{((\bx_n, \by_n)^T, d^i_n);\;n=1,\dots,N\}\subset\R^{2\nu}\times\R$, and a support vector regression is performed on each set of data using a real kernel $\kappa_{\R}$ and its corresponding RKHS.
+We will show in the following Sections that the DRC approach is equivalent to the complexification procedure \cite{Bouboulis_2011_10643} described in Section \ref{SEC:RKHS}.
+The latter, however, often provides a context that enables us to work with complex data compactly and elegantly, as one may employ Wirtinger calculus to compute the respective gradients and develop algorithms directly in complex form \cite{Bouboulis_2011_10643}.

-In contrast to the complexification procedure, we emphasize that the pure complex approach (where one directly exploits a complex RKHS) considered in the next section is quite different from the DRC rationale.
+In contrast to the complexification procedure, we emphasize that the pure complex approach (where one directly exploits a complex RKHS) considered in the next subsection is quite different from the DRC rationale.
 We will develop a framework for solving such a problem on the complex domain employing pure complex kernels, instead of real ones.
 Nevertheless, we will show that using complex kernels for SVR is equivalent with solving two real problems using a real kernel.
 This kernel, however, is induced by the selected complex kernel and {\it it is not one of the standard kernels} appearing in machine learning literature.
-For example, the use of the complex Gaussian kernel induces a real kernel, which is not the standard real Gaussian RBF (see figure \ref{FIG:feature_map}).
-As it has already been demonstrated in \cite{Bouboulis_2012_1, Boub_ACKLMS}, although in a different context than the one we use here, the DRC approach and the pure complex approaches give, in general, different results.
+For example, the use of the complex Gaussian kernel induces a real kernel, which is not the standard real Gaussian RBF (see Figure \ref{FIG:feature_map}).
+We demonstrated in \cite{Bouboulis_2012_1, Boub_ACKLMS}, although in a different context than the one we use here, that the DRC approach and the pure complex approaches give, in general, different results.
 Depending on the case, the pure complex approach might show increased performance over the DRC approach and vice versa.